The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

-It’s expected for B2B sellers to dedicate more of their technology budget to ecommerce-related investments.
+B2B sellers are dedicating more of their technology budget to ecommerce-related investments.

 Let’s look at a couple of examples.

-This would allow high-volume customers to get an immediate quote from the business for their bulk orders –– helping to speed up the process from prospect (self identified) to customer.
+This allows high-volume customers to get an immediate quote from the business for their bulk orders – helping to speed up the process from prospect (self identified) to customer.